1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 1. Start the Azure Cloud Shell from the navigation bar of your [Azure Portal](https://portal.azure.com) or directly open the [Azure Shell](https://shell.azure.com).
 2. Add the Azure Container App extension by running the following command: `az extension add --name containerapp --upgrade`
-3. Get a list of the available locations in your Azure account: `az account list-locations -o table`, verify that the region you want to deploy on [supports Azure Container Apps](https://azure.microsoft.com/en-ca/explore/global-infrastructure/products-by-region/?regions=all&products=container-apps), take note of the name field for the desired region.
+3. Get a list of the available locations in your Azure account: `az account list-locations -o table`, take note of the name field for the desired region.

     > **Note:** This command can be skipped if you already know the region you want to deploy to and if that region supports Container Apps.

 4. Define variables for the deployment using the following example in the Cloud Shell, _(using the bash or PowerShell syntax for the commands)_.

-    > **Note:** The ConAppName variable (Container App Name) can contain lowercase letters, numerals, and hyphens.
-It must be between 2 and 32 characters long, and cannot start or end with a hyphen or cannot start with a number.
-    >
-    > The location utilizes the name field of the `az account list-locations` command.
-    > Not all Azure locations support Conatiner Apps.
-See [supported regions for Azure Container Apps](https://azure.microsoft.com/en-ca/explore/global-infrastructure/products-by-region/?regions=all&products=container-apps)

     Update the values in a text editor before pasting it into the terminal, (If you have an existing Resource Group you want to use, specify the name in the ResourceGroup variable below):